pypa/pip/docs/html/development/architecture.rst

      this is not necessary if the package is a wheel).

-   1. | By default, pip delegates package-building to setuptools, for backwards compat reasons.
-But thing with setuptools: has a setup.py file that it invokes to …… get info?
+   1. | By default, pip delegates package-building to setuptools, for backwards compatibility reasons.
+But thing with setuptools: has a ``setup.py`` file that it invokes to …… get info?

 2. Decides where to install stuff.
-Once the package is built, resulting artifact is then installed into system in appropriate place.
-PEP 517 defines interface between build backend & installer.
+Once the package is built, resulting artifact is then installed into system in appropriate place. :pep:`517` defines interface between build backend & installer.

 Broad overview of flow